 Many of my selective focus images are accomplished without a macro or even a particularly fast lens.
 Instead, preferring the compositional flexibility of a zoom, I opt for my 70-200 and 100-400 lenses.

-Not only are extension tubes relatively inexpensive, depending on the lens, they enable you to focus as close or closer than you could have with a macro lens.
 Extension tubes can also be stacked—the more extension, the closer you can focus (and the shallower your DOF).
 And because extension tubes have no optics, there’s no glass to compromise the quality of the lens (unlike a teleconverter or diopter).

 But there’s no such thing as a free lunch in photography—the downside of extension tubes is that they reduce the amount of amount light reaching the sensor: the more extension, the less light.
 Fortunately, given the high ISO capability of today’s cameras, you can usually recover this lost light by simply bumping your ISO.